Practice squad: Mechanism

 Players may be signed to a practice squad for several reasons: for lack of space on the team, due to injury, or because they require more development.
 Practice squad players can be signed to any team's 53-man active roster, without compensation to their former team, at any time during the season.
-Many NFL players spent time on practice squads before finding success in the league, such as James Harrison, Adrian Phillips, Jason Peters, Danny Amendola, Danny Woodhead, Arian Foster, and Kyle Cook.
+Many NFL players spent time on practice squads before finding success in the league, such as linebacker James Harrison, safety Adrian Phillips, offensive tackle Jason Peters, wide receiver Danny Amendola, running backs Danny Woodhead and Arian Foster, and center Kyle Cook.

 The practice squad is only in effect during the regular season and postseason.
 Once a team's season finishes, practice squad players are typically signed to reserve/futures contracts by their teams, enabling them to be members of the team's 90-man offseason roster at the start of the new league year in March.
 Typical practice squad contracts automatically terminate one week after the team's final regular season or postseason game of the season.

 The 2020 collective bargaining agreement allowed for teams to elevate up to two players per week to the active roster from the practice squad.
 Such promotions must be made the day before the team's game, and allow the player to automatically revert to the practice squad without having to clear waivers.
 Players were allowed to be elevated to active rosters for up to two weeks in a regular season starting in 2020, and up to three weeks starting in 2022.

 Due to the COVID-19 pandemic, beginning in 2020, teams were able to designate up to four practice squad player protections, which prevented other teams from signing those players to their active rosters.
-Practice squad protections ended after the 2021 season.
+This rule is still in effect as of the 2023 season.
 Additional protocols were in place for activation of large numbers of practice squad players in the event of an outbreak.